lawrenceagles/nodejs-in-action/chapter04-node-web-apps/README.md

 ## 04-restful-express-with-persistence-layer
 An `express` based RESTful service layer with body parsing support for JSON and form encoded data and a model persistence layer using *SQLite* database and `sqlite3` module.

+## 05-restful-express-with-readability-module
+An `express` based RESTful service layer with body parsing support for JSON and form encoded data, a model persistence layer and a readability module that simplifies web pages representation.